Connect-Lab-Technion/Connect-Lab-Technion.github.io/index.md

 # Our Mission

-The Cooperative Networks and Controls lab focuses on the control and coordination of multi-agent systems.
+The Cooperative Networks and Controls (Connect) lab focuses on the control and coordination of multi-agent systems.
 Our approach for studying these systems is through a blend of systems and control theory with graph theory.
 While our heart and soul rests in the fundamental and theoretical challenges of networked systems, we also consider their real-world application through a robotic testbed consisting of ground and aerial vehicles.

+The Connect lab is a research group in the [Faculty of Aerospace Engineering](https://aerospace.technion.ac.il/) at the [Technion - Israel Institute of Technology](https://www.google.com/search?q=technion&rlz=1C5CHFA_enIL991IL991&oq=technion+&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIGCAEQRRg7MgYIAhBFGDwyBggDEEUYPDIGCAQQRRg8MgYIBRBFGDwyBggGEEUYPDIGCAcQRRg80gEIMzM0NmowajeoAgCwAgA&sourceid=chrome&ie=UTF-8).
+Our team consists of students from across the Technion and researchers from around the world.
+Our physical home is within the [Philadelphia Flight Control Laboratory](https://pfcl.technion.ac.il/).
+Come visit!

 <!-- Please visit our [<span style="color:red">